immortal03/my-smol-url/README.md

 ### Deployment Issues

 There is currently an [issue](https://github.com/heroku/heroku-buildpack-ruby/issues/1294) with heroku ruby buildpacks that prevents the application from deploying through dokku.
-You will have to clear your build cache everytime you push to production using `dokku repo:purge-cache smol-url`.
+You will have to clear your build cache everytime you push to production using `dokku repo:purge-cache your_app_name`.

 ## Enhancements